scanno/nl.scanno.mqtt/README.md

 - The ability to specify the loaction accuracy in meters.
 Default is set at 100 meters.
 If the accuracy is worse than 100 meters, the received event will be ignored.

+Changes in version 0.3.0:
+- Finally solved the multi triggering
+- Connect options solved (userid and password)

 Changes in version 0.2.0:
 - Better JSON parsing
 - Better topic handling